schollz/syncdir/README.md

 Easily directories on local networks in sync.

 *syncdir* allows any two computers to stay in sync on a local network.
 Just run in the directory you want to sync on each computer and they will stay in sync.

+_Experimental!
+Try it but make sure to backup your folder first..._

 ## Install